 Four centuries of colonial rule by the Portuguese left a legacy in the squares, churches, and Catholic culture of the capital city of Panaji and the historic monuments of Old Goa.
 Its more recent history as a bohemian hangout lives on in the many spiritual retreats that dominate its backpacker-friendly locations.
 Small fishing villages and spice plantations offer a taste of local life (not to mention exquisite regional seafood), while further inland and to the south are a wealth of nature reserves and bird sanctuaries.

-When is the best time to stay in a vacation rental in Goa?
+The best time to stay in a holiday rental in Goa

 The summer gets very hot and humid in Goa, with monsoon rains; November to March offer the driest and most pleasant conditions.
 It’s the midwinter months that draw the crowds and see a number of vibrant festivals, from the Hindu celebrations of Diwali to Catholic ceremonies such as the feasts of St Francis Xavier and Our Lady of Immaculate Conception in early December, as well as grand Christmas traditions.
 India’s biggest international film festival is held in Panaji in November.
 Crowds dissipate a little after January, making this time of year easier to book one of the area’s villas.
 February can be a wonderful time to visit, when Goa hosts its four-day Carnival.
 March’s biggest draw is the spring festival of Shigmotsav.
 Whenever you decide to visit, pay close attention to warnings about the ocean currents, and be aware that swimming can be dangerous at any time of year.